Best Circular Saw Reviews & Ratings 2018

 Aluminum or Magnesium Shoe Plate

-As a professional builder, I prefer to purchase a saw with a magnesium base plate.
+As a professional builder, I prefer to purchase a brand with a magnesium base plate.
 I own and personally love, the Makita 5007mg and feel that it’s the best circular saw on the market — it has a magnesium base plate, it’s lightweight, has a laser guide, and it performs smooth cuts through wet or dry dimensional lumber with ease.

 Extra Bevel Capacity

-Many of the higher-end saws (above 100.00 dollar range) will also have indents to help you cut the perfect 22.5 or 45 degree bevel cut for that outside or inside corner trim with positive stops that don’t interfere with the operation while you’re making your rip.
+Many of the higher-end units (above 100.00 dollar range) will also have indents to help you cut the perfect 22.5 or 45 degree bevel cut for that outside or inside corner trim with positive stops that don’t interfere with the operation while you’re making your rip.